socketry/async/guides/getting-started/readme.md

 # Getting Started

-This guide explains how to use `async` for event-driven systems.
+This guide gives shows how to add async to your project and run code asynchronously.

 ## Installation